-Section 11.R.1: Participation and Cost for Training Activities: Training activities shall be made available by the Sponsor, to School's employees, on a space available basis and, except for training otherwise provided for and required pursuant to Sections 3.A., 3.C., 5.A.1, and 5.A.8. herein above where Sponsor is required to provide such training, the School shall pay all of the additional costs associated with the participation of the School's employees in such training activities at the same rates and reimbursement methodologies currently charged to the Sponsor for the participation of the Sponsor's employees.
-Training activities shall be made available by the School to Sponsor's employees on a space available basis and, except in instances of federally funded training, the Sponsor shall pay all of the additional costs associated with the participation of the Sponsor shall pay all of the additional costs associated to the Sponsor's employees in such training activities at the same rates and reimbursement methodologies currently charged to the Sponsor for the participation of the Sponsor's employees in such training activities at the same rates and reimbursement methodologies currently charged to the Sponsor's employees in such training activities at the same rates and reimbursement methodologies currently charged to the School's federally funded training, the Sponsor's employees in such training activities at the same rates and reimbursement methodologies currently charged to the School for the participation of the School's employees.
+Section 11.R.1: Participation and Cost for Training Activities: Training activities shall be made available by the Sponsor, to School's employees, on a space available basis and, the School shall pay all of the additional costs associated with the participation of the School's employees in such training activities at the same rates and reimbursement methodologies currently charged to the Sponsor for the participation of the Sponsor's employees.
+Training activities shall be made available by the School to Sponsor's employees on a space available basis and, except in instances of federally funded training, the Sponsor shall pay all of the additional costs associated with the participation of the Sponsor's employees in such training activities at the same rates and reimbursement methodologies currently charged to the School for the participation of the School's employees.

 Section 11.R.2: Participation in Federally Funded Training: Training activities that are federally funded that are provided by the Sponsor shall be made available to School's employees on a space available basis without any charge to the School other than any charges that are also incurred by the Sponsor for the participation of the Sponsor's employees.
-Training activities that are federally funded that are provided by the School shall be made available to Sponsor's employees on a space available basis without any charge to the Sponsor other than any charges that are also incurred by the School for the participation of the Sponsor other than any charges that are also incurred by the School for the participation of the School's employees.
+Training activities that are federally funded that are provided by the School shall be made available to Sponsor's employees on a space available basis without any charge to the Sponsor other than any charges that are also incurred by the School for the participation of the School's employees.